 Paleo vs Keto Diet: Which One Is Right For You?

-When it comes to burning fat more efficiently, accelerating weight loss, and living an all-around healthier lifestyle, two diets have been on the radar of health enthusiasts: the Paleo diet and the Ketogenic diet.
+When it comes to supporting weight loss efforts, and living an all-around better lifestyle, two diets have been on the radar of health enthusiasts: the Paleo diet and the Ketogenic diet.
 While both diets include many of the same foods and have overlapping similarities and benefits, each has a different purpose.
-Let’s take a look at how the Paleo vs Keto diets measure up against one another, which one is right for you, and why.
+Let’s take a look at how the Paleo vs Keto diets measure up against one another, which one may be right for you, and why.

 Paleo vs Keto: Here’s What You Need to Know